dakshrwt-io/RAG_TOOL-For-Smolagents-Framework/README.md

 GKey=your-gemini-api-key,
 ________________________________________
 ▶️ Usage

-Run the notebook
-Open Notebook_Test.ipynb in Jupyter and execute step by step.
+Open ->  Notebook_Test.ipynb in Jupyter and execute step by step.
-Run the script: run agent_script.py in your vs code or any ide
+Run the script-> run agent_script.py in your vs code or any ide.

 Example query inside the agent: agent.run("How to create material in Blender using Python?
 Use the RAG tool.")